freedit-org/freedit/README.md

 * Powered by Rust, with code highlighting, markdown and latex support.
 * Sub communities like reddit, multicentered; Personal space like twitter.

-## Warnings
-Project is in very early stage, please do not use for production。

 ## Usage

 ### From binary